USDevOps/mywechat-slack-group/promotion/README.md

 Ask active members to help us promoting this slack group.

+Ask people to do it, only if they feel comfortable and suitable.

 - Post real slack discussions to LinkedIn.
 And ask your connections to Join.

 Sample: [Denny] https://www.linkedin.com/feed/update/urn:li:activity:6319755936785330176